yii-starter-kit/yii2-starter-kit/docs/installation.md

 ```

 ### Configure your web server
-Copy `nginx.conf.dist` to `nginx.conf` and change it with your local settings or configure your web server with three different web roots:
+Copy `vhost.conf.dist` to `vhost.conf`, change it with your local settings and copy (symlink) it to nginx ``sites-enabled`` directory.
+Or configure your web server with three different web roots:
 - yii2-starter-kit.dev => /path/to/yii2-starter-kit/frontend/web
 - backend.yii2-starter-kit.dev => /path/to/yii2-starter-kit/backend/web
 - storage.yii2-starter-kit.dev => /path/to/yii2-starter-kit/storage/web